 Starting an LLC requires a qualified Kentucky Registered Agent to receive and help you officially process legal notifications/filings from the state, for example the Articles of Organization.
 Do keep in mind this agent must be a Kentucky resident or authorized Kentucky business entity.

-That said, you can hire a Registered Agent service and pay up to $160/year, or get a Kentucky Registered Agent free of charge when you start an LLC through a service like IncFile or CorpNet.
+In terms of pricing you can either hire this professional yourself and pay up to $160/yr or get a Kentucky Registered Agent free of charge when you start an LLC through a service like IncFile or CorpNet.

-To legally register an LLC in Kentucky, you need to file an Articles of Organization.
-You can download an Articles of Organization form from the Secretary of State of Kentucky website.
+To legally register an LLC in Kentucky, you need to file Articles of Organization.
+You can download an Articles of Organization Form from the Secretary of State’s website.

 Filing Fee: $40

 Trust is everything when you’re starting a business in Kentucky.
-One of the best ways to build trust with your potential customers is to have professional website that explains who you are and what you sell.
+One of the best ways to build trust with your potential customers is to have a professional website explaining who you are and what you’re about.